erubinof/GEOG418-Assignment-3/README.md

 ```

 Now that the data has been imported into R, we must clean it up to make it useable.
-This process of cleaning the data involves creating a vector of the column names, removing unwanted rows, joining the census data with the census area spatial data, and creating a subset for the city of interest.
+This process of cleaning the data involves creating a vector of the column names, removing unwanted rows, joining the aspatial census data with the census area spatial data, and creating a subset for the city of interest.
 Doing these steps will make the data readable, spatial, and contain only what we will use for the analysis.
 For this analysis, we will use the city of Lethbridge, Alberta.

 After this, we convert all the absolute count data into a rate so it is standardized and can be used for analysis.
 Once this is all complete, the data will be ready for our analysis.